j-lepard/LHL-Statistics/README.md

 - [ ] Looping and consolidating API calls into a parseable dictionary.
 - [ ] String vs Index of json normalization
 - [ ] Connection string for Yelp.
+- [ ] Determining the best primary key to link tables.
+- [ ] Retaining enough data to keep POI 'distinct'

 ## Future Goals
 If time permitted I would:
 - Review the Yelp data for additional data points
 - Perform additional EDA on Yelp vs FS data
--
+- Explore additional detail on the implications of distance to POI